TO BE PUBLISHED April 2020

-This seminar will focus on the development of the new National Retraining Scheme (NRS) - and wider issues around lifelong learning.
+This conference will focus on the development of the new National Retraining Scheme (NRS) - and wider issues around lifelong learning.

 Price: £95 PLUS VAT